Terryohana/terryohana/README.md

 💻 Software Developer with 6+ years of experience in creating software for web and mobile applications, Automation and Data synthesis.

 ### Experience
-- Design and implement data collection processes
-- Design and implement data cleansing processes
-- Design and implement data validation processes
-- Create and maintain documentation for data collection and cleansing processes
-- Work with platform and data pipeline teams to ensure data collected is suitable for their needs

 - Design, code and debug software programs
 - Develop and manage software programs
 - Test and troubleshoot programs
+- Design and implement programming scripts for web scraping and automation processes
+- Create and maintain documentation for data collection and cleansing processes
+- Work with platform and data pipeline teams to ensure data collected is suitable for their needs